el3um4s/strani-anelli-blog/_posts/2022/2022-08-03-3-ways-to-use-ms-access-mdb-files-with-nodejs-javascript/2022-08-03-3-ways-to-use-ms-access-mdb-files-with-nodejs-javascript.md

 npm install @el3um4s/mdbtools
 ```

-I can then get the list of tables in an mdb file using a function similar to this:
+Then, I can get the list of tables in an mdb file using a function similar to this:

 <script src="https://gist.github.com/el3um4s/95644c78a6a6c6a66e9787be1d9db5b8.js"></script>